Ulf Merbold: Euromir 94 mission

-Onboard Mir, Merbold performed 23 life sciences experiments, four materials science experiments, and other experiments.
+On board Mir, Merbold performed 23 life sciences experiments, 4 materials science experiments, and other experiments.
 For one experiment designed to study the vestibular system, Merbold wore a helmet that recorded his motion and his eye movements.
-On October 11, a power loss disrupted some of these experiments but power was restored after the station was reoriented to point the solar array toward the sun.
+On 11 October, a power loss disrupted some of these experiments but power was restored after the station was reoriented to point the solar array toward the Sun.
 The ground team rescheduled Merbold's experiments but a malfunction of a Czech-built materials processing furnace caused five of them to be postponed until after Merbold's return to Earth.
 None of the experiments were damaged by the power outage.

-Merbold's return flight with Malechenko and Musabayev on Soyuz TM-19 was delayed by one day to experiment with the automated docking system that had failed on the Progress transporter.
-The test was successful and on November 4, Soyuz TM-19 de-orbited, carrying the three cosmonauts and 16 kg of Merbold's samples from the biological experiments, with the remainder to return later on the Space Shuttle.
+Merbold's return flight with Malenchenko and Musabayev on Soyuz TM-19 was delayed by one day to experiment with the automated docking system that had failed on the Progress transporter.
+The test was successful and on 4 November, Soyuz TM-19 de-orbited, carrying the three cosmonauts and 16 kg of Merbold's samples from the biological experiments, with the remainder to return later on the Space Shuttle.
 The STS-71 mission was also supposed to return a bag containing science videotapes created by Merbold but this bag was lost.
 The landing of Soyuz TM-19 was rough; the cabin was blown off-course by 9 km and bounced after hitting the ground.
 None of the crew were hurt during landing.

 During his three spaceflights—the most of any German national—Merbold has spent 49 days in space.

 Later career

 In January 1995, shortly after the Euromir mission, Merbold became head of the astronaut department of the European Astronaut Centre in Cologne.
 From 1999 to 2004, Merbold worked in the Microgravity Promotion Division of the ESA Directorate of Manned Spaceflight and Microgravity in Noordwijk, where his task was to spread awareness of the opportunities provided by the ISS among European research and industry organizations.
-He retired on July 30, 2004, but has continued to do consulting work for ESA and give lectures.
+He retired on 30 July 2004, but has continued to do consulting work for ESA and give lectures.